 - Send a short thank-you note within 24 hours of each interview.

-- In follow-ups, thank the hiring manager for their time, reiterate your interest and link your skills to the role.
+- In follow-ups, thank the interviewer for their time, reiterate your interest and include specific references about your conversation.

 - Keep your tone professional, even if the hiring manager is more casual.

 - Use email.
 There’s no need for creative outreach.

 - Following technical interviews, you can correct notable mistakes in the follow-up.

 - You can use the follow-up email to send additional information like a relevant article or a work sample.